 Opportunities are posted on our website are often advertised using various print and electronic sources.

 Yes.
 Unsolicited applications will not be acknowledged or considered.

 To begin the application process, you must create an account.
 Make sure to select a username and password that you will easily remember.
 You will need your username and password to apply for other positions in the future.
 Usernames and passwords are case-sensitive and should not include spaces.

 If you forgot your username and/or password, click on the "Forget your username or password" box on the login page.
 If you need additional assistance, please contact Human Resources at 810-762-0565.

 Yes.
 To be considered for a position with Mott Community College, you must create an application.
 Required information is indicated with an asterisk (*).
 However, the more information you provide, the easier it will be to effectively evaluate your skills, abilities and qualifications.

-Our process allows you to create a profile which can be used to apply to multiple jobs (at once or individually over time).
+Our process allows you to create a profile which can be used to apply to multiple jobs.
 Although the profile eliminates the need to complete the application form "from scratch" each time, you are required to apply to each position interested in.
 When applying to an opening, you'll need to review and/or update your application and also submit the appropriate documents required in the specific job posting.